 - Difficulty understanding emotional situations and concepts

-- Difficulty understanding the concept of personal space
+- Difficulty understanding the idea of personal space

 - Preference for routines and well-defined rules

-- Intense interest in a specific topic (and tendency to talk about the topic even when others aren’t interested)
+- Intense interest in a specific topic (and tendency to talk about the subject even when others aren’t interested)

 - Unusual speaking pattern (monotone, lack of emotional inflection, stilted language)